 From Coutances take the D20 signposted towards Bricqueville and Montmartin (and Lycée Agricole).
 Take the first turning on the right onto rue La Quibouquière following any signs saying Lycée or Garden.
 Follow the road up the hill until you reach a large greenhouse.

-The festival runs from 27th August through to 25the September 2022 from 2 – 6pm each day.
+The festival runs from 27th August through to 25th September 2022 from 2 – 6pm each day.
 Entry is 5€ with under 12s going free.
 Parking is free.
 More information is available from the Coutances Tourist Office.

 A Day At Lessay Fair